The Giant Claw: Plot

+The bird soon reveals itself to the world at large, going on a mass killing spree with nothing, not even nuclear weapons, being able to stop it.
+Worse, Caldwell realizes that the bird came to Earth to build a nest, leading MacAfee and her to return to Pierre's land to find it.
+They successfully destroy the bird's egg, but Pierre is killed while trying to escape the enraged mother.
+Back in Washington, DC, MacAfee proposes using mesic atoms to disrupt the bird's antimatter energy screen, allowing it to be killed.

-The climactic showdown takes place in Manhattan, when the gigantic bird attacks both the Empire State Building and United Nations building.
-It is defeated by a special type of exotic atom, muonic atoms, deployed from the tail gun position of a B-25 bomber aircraft, which successfully collapses the creature's antimatter shield and allows missiles to hit and kill the monster.
-The giant bird plummets into the Atlantic Ocean outside New York City, and the last sight of it is a claw sinking beneath the ocean.
+The climactic showdown takes place in Manhattan, when the gigantic bird attacks both the Empire State Building and the United Nations building.
+The mesic atoms, deployed from the tailgun position of a B-25 bomber, successfully collapse the creature's antimatter shield, allowing Buskirk and Considine to kill the monster with rockets.
+The giant bird plummets into the Atlantic Ocean off New York City, the last sight of it being a giant claw sinking beneath the waves.